 October 24th at 6pm, and October 25th at 3pm BST

-October 25th 3pm: Chris Barber will host an afternoon of music featuring our most famous, and largest exhibit - our Mighty Wurlitzer Cinema Organ.
-Afternoon tea with table service is included in the ticket price.
+October 25th 3pm: Chris Barber hosted an afternoon of music featuring our most famous, and largest exhibit - our Mighty Wurlitzer Cinema Organ.
+Afternoon tea with table service was included in the ticket price.